statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 in latitude 24°42’ S, longitude 153°15’ E

-5bis.  *Special area* means a sea area where for recognized technical reasons in relation to its oceanographical and ecological condition and to the particular character of its traffic the adoption of special mandatory methods for the prevention of sea pollution by sewage is required.
+6.  *Special area* means a sea area where for recognized technical reasons in relation to its oceanographical and ecological condition and to the particular character of its traffic the adoption of special mandatory methods for the prevention of sea pollution by sewage is required.
 The special areas are:

 .1 the Baltic Sea area as defined in regulation 1.11.2 of Annex I; and

-.2 any other sea area designated by the Organization in accordance with criteria and procedures for designation of special areas with respect to prevention of pollution by sewage from ships.<sup> 1) Refer to Assembly resolution A.927(22), Guidelines for the designation of special areas under MARPOL 73/78 and guidelines for the identification and designation of particularly sensitive sea areas. </sup>
+.2 any other sea area designated by the Organization in accordance with criteria and procedures for designation of special areas with respect to prevention of pollution by sewage from ships.

-6.“International voyage” means a voyage from a country to which the present Convention applies to a port outside such country, or conversely.
+7.“International voyage” means a voyage from a country to which the present Convention applies to a port outside such country, or conversely.

-7.“Person” means member of the crew and passengers.
+8.“Person” means member of the crew and passengers.

-7bis.
-A *passenger* means every person other than:
+9. A *passenger* means every person other than:

 .1 the master and the members of the crew or other persons employed or engaged in any capacity on board a ship on the business of that ship; and

 .2 a child under one year of age.

-7ter.
-A *passenger ship* means a ship which carries more than twelve passengers.
+10. A *passenger ship* means a ship which carries more than twelve passengers.
 For the application of regulation 11.3, a *new passenger ship* is a passenger ship:

 .1 for which the building contract is placed, or in the absence of a building contract, the keel of which is laid, or which is in a similar stage of construction, on or after 1 January 2016; or

 .2 the delivery of which is two years or more after 1 January 2016.
 An *existing passenger ship* is a passenger ship which is not a new passenger ship.

-8.“Anniversary date” means the day and the month of each year which will correspond to the date of expiry of the International Sewage Pollution Prevention Certificate.
+11.“Anniversary date” means the day and the month of each year which will correspond to the date of expiry of the International Sewage Pollution Prevention Certificate.

 ### Regulation  2